IseeJ/CosmosPersona/README.md

 New link: https://supersoft.co.th/isee/index.html

 Please do not use my code, arts without permission!
-Modification, reredistribution of this code is not allowed.
+Modification, redistribution of this code is not allowed.
 Commercial use of this code, arts is prohibited.
 Please refer to the permission guidelines in the License file.

 This is my first project, it took me nearly a year to finish *sobs* I put in a lot of effort in it and I hope everyone like it!!